-In 2018, the team at KU Chatswood Community Preschool was awarded the Making “the KU Difference” Award through Innovation.
+- In 2012, Kathy Hatcher, Director at KU Chatswood Community Preschool, was awarded the Making the KU Difference Award for Staff.

-In 2015, the team at KU Chatswood Community Preschool was awarded the KU Marcia Burgess Award for demonstrating an outstanding commitment to fostering inclusion and enriching the lives of vulnerable children and their families.
+- In 2015, the KU Chatswood Community Preschool Team was awarded the perpetual KU Marcia Burgess Award for demonstrating an outstanding commitment to fostering inclusion and enriching the lives of vulnerable children and their families.

 Our Reconciliation Action Plan